-The Kilos and the four new classes of indigenously built submarines are regarded as much more modern and capable than China's aging older-generation submarines.
-At least some of the new indigenously built designs are believed to have benefitted from Russian submarine technology and design know-how.
-A March 29, 2017, press report states:
+The Kilos and the four new classes of indigenously built submarines are regarded as much more modern and capable than China's previous older-generation submarines.
+At least some of the new indigenously built designs are believed to have benefitted from Russian submarine technology and design know-how, and from knowledge from scientists who had worked at the Los Alamos National Laboratory in New Mexico and the Lawrence Livermore National Laboratory in California before moving back to China.